 If you want to know more about how I managed to take back control, that is a long story that I will have to write about another day.
-Spoiler alert, it involves a ketogenic diet, gluten free living, and was not a simple journey.
+Spoiler alert, it involves a ketogenic diet, gluten-free living, and was not a simple journey.
 I’ve also adopted some rather unconventional tools, and simple mindfulness practices to deal with symptoms of narcolepsy and whatever else shows up.

 While narcolepsy is a big part of who I am and I have to pay attention to it constantly so that I remain safe while I travel, I think I do pretty well.

 My goal for this blog is for it to become a resource for others who want to change how they feel and take back control.
 I want to compile resources about the ketogenic diet, and about a mindful way of living that allows us to really enjoy our lives despite the symptoms of narcolepsy that can so often bring us down!
-Hopefully I can add in some travel stories that will inspire you to follow your dreams as well.
+Hopefully, I can add in some travel stories that will inspire you to follow your dreams as well.

 I have to add the disclaimer: Everyone is different.
 I can’t guarantee that anyone will have the same results as me.
 I changed my diet after I had already moved abroad and found the medication that I believed was the ONLY thing that could help me (Xyrem) wouldn’t be as available as I thought.
-Of course I still have days where functioning is difficult.
+Of course, I still have days where functioning is difficult.
 But I am here to inspire others not to let their diagnosis control them.
 There is still so much living to do!
-Of course any and all changes to lifestyle and diet should be discussed with your doctor.
+Any and all changes to lifestyle and diet should be discussed with your doctor.